 During wintertime you can't leave the fruits from their menu.
 I tried to accomplish synchronising breeding condition with that I tried that once for a couple weeks, but all birds caught a cold due to a decreased physical resistance.

-The amount of fruits and protein provided influences the process of coming in breeding condition.
+The amount of fruits and protein provided influences the process of coming into breeding condition.
 I noticed this for several years now.
 As soon as the first birds start to show white beaks as a sign they are about to come in breeding condition, I provide egg food and fruits daily.
-Once of twice a week I supply boiled rice with a few welded cat brocks as well then.
+Once or twice a week I supply boiled rice with a few cat pellets as well then.
 Soon the other birds will follow.
 If the diet is not changed, the birds can come in breeding condition in very different times of the year.
 Diet is not the only factor involved, but it is a main factor I experienced.

 When birds are breeding they consume extreme quantities of food.
 One pair can eat 1 kg grapes a day beside their standard daily amount of food.

 Especially when there are babies in the nest they need lots of (animal) protein, more than other parrots.
 I assume the amount of protein supplied during the first weeks has great influence on development in growth.
 Last year I went on holiday when the birds had just left the nest.
 Friends of mine, who took care of the birds for 3 weeks, forgot to supply egg food.
 The young birds didn't grow to maximum size.
 Young birds I bought in Madagascar were given only boiled rice.
 Those birds didn't grow to maximum size neither.
 My birds born in 2001 have become huge.